 Add Color Palette

-- To create a new color palette, click “Add Palette” button on the top right of your screen
+- To create a new color palette, click “+” button on the top left of your screen

 - Give your palette a name and click “Create” to save your new palette or “Cancel” to exit without saving.